oscar-franzen/alona/README.md

 `--hvg [method]` | Method to use for identifying highly variable genes, must be one of: seurat, Brennecke2013, scran, Chen2016, M3Drop_smartseq2, or M3Drop_UMI.
 This option specifies the method to be used for identifying variable genes. `seurat` is the method implemented in the Seurat R package ([3][3]).
 It bins genes according to average expression, then calculates dispersion for each bin as variance to mean ratio.
 Within each bin, Z-scores are calculated and returned.
 Z-scores are ranked and the top N are selected. `Brennecke2013` refers to the method proposed by Brennecke et al ([4][4]). `Brennecke2013` estimates and fits technical noise using RNA spikes (technical genes) by fitting a generalized linear model with a gamma function and identity link and the parameterization w=a_1+u+a0.
 It then uses a chi2 distribution to test the null hypothesis that the squared coefficient of variation does not exceed a certain minimum.
 FDR<0.10 is considered significant.
 Currently, `Brennecke2013` uses all the genes to estimate noise. `scran` fits a polynomial regression model to technical noise by modeling the variance versus mean gene expression relationship of ERCC spikes (the original method used local regression) ([5][5]).
 It then decomposes the variance of the biological gene by subtracting the technical variance component and returning the biological variance component. `Chen2016` ([6][6]) uses linear regression, subsampling, polynomial fitting and gaussian maximum likelihood estimates to derive a set of HVG. `M3Drop_smartseq2` models the dropout rate and mean expression using the Michaelis-Menten equation to identify HVG ([7][7]). `M3Drop_smartseq2` works well with SMART-seq2 data but not UMI data, the former often being sequenced to saturation so zeros are more likely to be dropouts rather than unsaturated sequencing. `M3Drop_UMI` is the corresponding M3Drop method for UMI data.
 Default: `seurat`
 `--hvg_n [int]` | Number of highly variable genes to use.
 If method is `brennecke` then `--hvg_n` determines how many genes will be used from the genes that are significant.
 Default: 1000
 `--qc_auto [yes\|no]` | Automatically filters low quality cells using five quality metrics and Mahalanobis distances.
 Three standard deviations from the mean is considered an outlier and will be removed.
 Default: yes

-# Input files
-The input file is a single gene expression matrix in plain text format.
-The header of the matrix are barcodes and the first column are gene symbols.
-Fields should be separated by tabs, commas or spaces (but not a mix).
-The file can be compressed with zip, gzip or bzip2.
-In addition, data can also be in [Matrix Market](https://math.nist.gov/MatrixMarket/) format (a format popular in [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/)), consisting of three files (one file for the actual data values, a second file for barcodes and a third file for gene symbols), which must be bundled together in a `tar` file (can be compressed with gzip or not).

-# Output files

 # Contact
 * Oscar Franzen <p.oscar.franzen@gmail.com>